-1. Select the Name box to open the text editing display, as shown in Figure 32.
+1. To rename the input to a meaningful name, select the Name box to open the text editing display, shown in Figure 34.

-Figure 32: Renaming a signal input
+Figure 34: Renaming a signal input

 - 2. Use the editing controls to enter a new name for the input.
 Some notes on using the text editor: - Enter a name with a maximum of 16 characters. - Use the icon next to the input box to clear the existing name.

-Use the shift key to access capital letters. - Use the backspace key to delete characters by backspacing over them. - Use the 123-abc key to change between accessing letters and numbers/symbols. - 3.
+Use the shift key to access capital letters. - Use the backspace key to delete characters by backspacing over them. - Use the 123-abc keys to change between accessing letters and numbers/symbols. - 3.
 When you are done editing the input name, select the Enter key. - 4.
 When you are done editing the input, select Save to save your changes.